Frequently asked questions

 Does connecting Tradovate automatically turn on live trading?

 No. Connecting a brokerage account is only the setup step.
-Live automation requires approval, account selection, contract sizing, and the account-level automation toggle to be enabled.
+Live automation still requires the account to be selected, sized correctly, and intentionally enabled from the account controls before it can trade.

 Can I use a demo account first?